matthiasn/talk-transcripts/Halloway_Stuart/SherlockHolmesConsultingDeveloper.md

 ```

 ... and that hammock time is the one that Hickey liked, one thing you
-might conclude is that your name has to start with H to be good at
+might conclude is that your name actually has to start with H to be
-this game, ...
+good at this game, ...

-[Time 0:00:00]
+[Time 0:11:57]

 ```
-[ photo of a river with grass and trees on both banks, and a grassy path along one side ]
+[ Photo of a river with grass and trees on both banks, and a grassy path along one side. ]

                                       Trail-Run-Driven Development